-- Domestic use and harvesting of resources by Aboriginal groups including fishing, hunting, trapping and gathering medicinal, and other plants and berries and fuel wood; - Commercial harvesting of resources by Aboriginal and other groups, including commercial fishing, sport fishing and hunting, outfitting, mining, forestry, and accommodating tourism and eco-tourism; and - Location of existing mineral and mining dispositions issued under the authority of The Mines and Minerals Act.
+- Domestic use of resources by Aboriginal groups including fishing, hunting, trapping and gathering medicinal, and other plants and berries and fuel wood; - Commercial harvesting of resources including commercial fishing and trapping, sport fishing and hunting, outfitting, mining, forestry, and accommodating tourism and eco-tourism; - Location of existing mineral and mining dispositions issued under the authority of The Mines and Minerals Act, and - Mineral tenure system as well as potential mineral deposits, mine sites, related infrastructure and tailings areas.

-The EIS will provide sufficient level of detail on the socio-economic environment in order to predict, avoid and/or minimize any potential adverse effects of the Project on resource use.
+The EIS will provide sufficient level of detail in order to predict, avoid and/or minimize any potential adverse effects of the Project on resource use.

-7.5.5.2 Land and Water Use
+7.4.3.2 Land and Water Use